Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

 COMPLIANCE MONITORING AND TESTING

-Submitted annual DMR QA 43 to EPA.
+Submitted annual DMR QA 44 to EPA.
 PT scores from GJJWTF including the subcontracted lab PT scores make up an annual DMR QA.
-The lab had to order an additional Quick Response (QR) pH sample from a PT provider.
-The result was sent electronically to the test provider for verification and submitted with DMR QA 43.
+The only sampling results required to be submitted to the DMR QA study are for the parameters listed in GJJWTF's SPDES permit.

-The industrial pretreatment program’s NYS SPDES required semiannual reports submitted to EPA and DEC.
+The industrial pretreatment program's NYS SPDES required semiannual reports have been submitted to EPA and DEC.

-Annual ethics and data integrity training of all lab and monitoring personnel occurred during October 2023.
+Annual ethics and data integrity training of all lab and monitoring personnel took place during December 2024.

-Submitted Mercury Minimization Plan to DEC by March of 2023.
-Plan contains industrial sampling results for mercury and quarterly SPDES required low-level mercury analysis on plant effluent.
+Submitted Mercury Minimization Plan to DEC in March of 2024.
+This plan contains quarterly SPDES required low-level mercury analysis on plant effluent and any other activities that GJJWTF takes part in to minimize Hg from entering the treatment facility's waste stream.

 All industrial and facility flow meters checked for accuracy throughout the year.

-Annual contracts of reagent water, balance calibrations, temperature verification, and outside lab services completed.
+The following annual contracts have been maintained throughout 2024: reagent water services, analytical balance calibrations, temperature verification, and outside lab services.

-Two Notice of Violations issued to industries from samples collected during 2023.
+Two Notice of Violations for pH were issued to industries during 2024.

 TOTAL WASTEWATER FLOWS